 Find our Father/Son Weekend Dates & Rates here.

 Demands of work and school and all the activities that accompany both often hinder the nurturing of all kinds of relationships.
 This was a great weekend to get me refocused on what’s really important!

 Imagine you and your son spending an action-filled weekend in the mountains of Western North Carolina!
 Do you like to climb?
 What about canoeing?
 Shooting a rifle?
 Have you ever tried a zipline?
 Do you like to relax and go fishing, or play ping-pong and foosball?

-These are just some of the activities that you will participate in at Falling Creek’s annual Father/Son Weekend Camps.
-There is NO experience required for any of the activities.
+These are just some of the activities that you will participate in at Falling Creek’s annual Father/Son Weekends.

-The weekend camp is all-inclusive.
-Meals are served ‘family style’ in our dining hall.
+Father/Son Weekends are all-inclusive.
+Meals are served ‘family style’ in our Dining Hall.
 Accommodations are provided in our rustic cabins.
 Each cabin has electricity and a bathroom.
 You will be grouped with other families with similarly aged boys, or you may request to be in a cabin with another family you already know.

 Be prepared for cool, sometimes cold, nights and possibly some cold days as well.
 Also be prepared for warm weather.
-Download our Father Son Weekend Packing List
+An afternoon rain shower is common.
+Download our Father/Son Weekend Packing List.

 Please plan to arrive at camp between 5:00pm and 6:00pm on Friday.
 Our staff will direct you to the check-in table and to your cabin.
 The weekend begins with dinner in the Dining Hall and is followed by an evening program.